ExpenseGhost

 Pay them from the business account, since they're part of the cost of running the business.
 Specifically:

-This keeps the business account stream interpretable as "the cost of doing business plus the owner's pay."
+This keeps the business account stream readable as "the cost of doing business plus the owner's pay."

 What about credit cards?